Kristify/Kristify/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+Have you thought of any alternatives to the solution outlined above?

 **Additional context**
 Add any other context or screenshots about the feature request here.